dalong0514/selfstudy/009文章汇总/20240618Is-a-Judge-of-Knowledge-Shipwrecked-by-the-Laughter-of-the-Gods.md

 However, it also needs to be noted that knowledge attained by rational argument is relative to a set of postulates, and so not absolute.
 Geometry provides a good example of this.

-illusion wheels

-Can we say we know what our senses tell us?
+Figure: Can we say we know what our senses tell us?

 Euclidean geometry is based on five postulates.
 The Fifth Postulate, called ‘the Parallel Postulate', is that there is exactly one straight line that can be drawn through a point not on a given line which will be parallel to the given line.
 If the phrase ‘there is exactly one straight line' in the Fifth Postulate is replaced by ‘there exists no straight line', or by ‘there exist at least two straight lines', Euclid's first four postulates together with one of these new postulates describe an equally valid ‘non-Euclidean' geometry.
 These replacements were done around 1830 by Janos Bolyai（1775-1856）and Nicolai Lobachevsky（1792-1856).
 Pythagoras's Theorem is valid in Euclidean geometry, but is not valid in the non-Euclidean geometries.
 Thus, if Pythagoras's Theorem is knowledge, it is knowledge relative to the postulates of Euclidean geometry and not relative to the postulates of non-Euclidean geometries.
 However, not accepting Pythagoras's Theorem as knowledge would ignore the fundamental fact that the Theorem is utilized in everyday engineering and construction.
 Few would consider this acceptable.
 Consequently, ‘Some knowledge comes from rational thought' and ‘Some knowledge is relative' are both plausible attributes of knowledge.